UNDIAGNOSED?

 FOR PATIENTS, PARENTS, CAREGIVERS and the GENERAL PUBLIC.

-Patient centricity is crucial.
-As patients, parents and caregivers know a lot about an undiagnosed medical condition, the use of RareLook™ empowers them to support and partner with their treating physician to find that elusive diagnosis.
-RareLook™ is the layman's terms version of RareMDx™ as not all medical terms can be translated into everyday language.
-User can print the 'Letter to Treating Physician'.
-If you are a medical professional caring for one or more patients with a difficult-to-diagnose condition and would like free access to RareMDx™, this letter provides that access.
-It allows you to complement the patient’s reported S/S with data from their medical record, enabling a rare disease–inclusive differential diagnosis - DDx*.
+Patient centricity is essential.
+Patients, parents, and caregivers often have deep insight into an undiagnosed condition, and RareLook™ empowers them to partner with their treating physician in the search for a diagnosis.
+RareLook™ is the layperson version of RareMDx™, since not all medical terminology can be translated into everyday language.
+Users can print a “Letter to Treating Physician.”
+If you are a medical professional caring for one or more patients with a difficult-to-diagnose condition, this letter grants you free access to RareMDx™.
+It allows you to complement the patient’s reported signs and symptoms (S/S) with clinical data from the medical record to generate a rare disease–inclusive differential diagnosis (DDx).

 Approximately 350 million people worldwide are affected by a rare disease, yet about 25% receive an accurate diagnosis.
 About 10-15% receive adequate treatment.